vanwagonet/middle-router/README.md

 #### state

 `state` is an object intended to mirror the state object given to `history.pushState` and recieved from `history.onpopstate`.

+#### beforeExit

+Call `beforeExit` with a callback function.
+The function will handle `beforeunload` events on the window, and `beforeexit` events on the router.
+To prompt users to confirm before leaving, either call `event.preventDefault()`, set `event.returnValue` to a string, or return a string.
+See [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/Events/beforeunload) on cross-browser handling of `beforeunload`.

+Note that handlers registered with `beforeExit` are automatically removed when the user completes navigation.
+This can be either because no handler prevented the navigation, or the user confirmed the navigation.

 #### exiting